 Understanding Emotional Management in the Context of Remote Leadership

-Emotional management is the ability to recognize, understand, and regulate your own emotions, as well as deal with the emotions of others in a constructive way.
-For leaders, this skill is fundamental as it directly influences how they handle pressure, guide their teams, and navigate conflict.
+Emotional management is the ability to recognize, understand, and regulate your own emotions, as well as deal with the emotions of others constructively.
+For leaders, this skill is fundamental as it directly influences how they handle pressure, guide teams, and navigate conflict.
 In remote settings, this competence becomes even more strategic due to the lack of physical presence and the limitations of digital communication.

 Main Emotional Triggers in Tense Online Situations